Westray to Papa Westray flight: Flights

-Flights between Westray Airport and Papa Westray Airport occur daily in both directions, except on Saturdays, when only flights from Westray to Papa Westray are available, and on Sunday, when only flights from Papa Westray to Westray are available.
+Flights between Westray Airport and Papa Westray Airport operate daily: bi-directional on weekdays and uni-directional on weekends.
+On Saturdays only flights from Westray to Papa Westray are available, and on Sunday, only flights from Papa Westray to Westray are available.
 The total distance covered by the flights is 1.7 mi, which is about the same length as the runway at Edinburgh Airport.
-The flights are always combined with flights from and to Kirkwall Airport (27 mi distance), flying in a narrow triangle.